Johann David Castleman

 Benjamin Thomas 1778-1838 was 23 years old when he married 23 year old Elizabeth Goff 1778-1818 in 1801.
 They had 4 daughters.
 Eliza Castleman 1803–1865, Margaret Ann Castleman 1810–1882, Mary Evaline Castleman 1812–1895 and Elvira Castleman 1816–1880.
 This family seems to be in Kentucky by 1816.

 Thomas Taylor 1781-1833 was 26 years old when he married 17 year old Hannah Bushrod Frost 1790-1827 in 1807.
 In 1828 he marries Martha P. Stubblefield 1784-1850 and they have just one child that does not survive.
 Hannah births Charles William Castleman 1811–1881, Rev. Thomas Taylor Castleman Jr. 1813–1861, David Frost Castleman 1815–1884, Seioci Bushrod Castleman 1817–, Lewis Bushrod Castleman 1822–1905 and Hannah Elizabeth Castleman 1826–.
 Thomas was a Captain in the Virginia militia in 1809 and dies in Virginia in 1833 at age 57.
-Sons Rev. Thomas Taylor Jr. and David Frost migrate to Louisiana between 1851 and 1855.
-Charles and Lewis relocate to Kentucky.
+Son David Frost migrates to Louisiana between 1851 and 1855.

 The last child born to David and Margaret is Mary Elizabeth 1784-1858 who is 26 years old when she marries 38 year old Jacob Shively 1772-1842.
 They birth 3 children Margaret Ann Shively 1815–, Mary Catherine Shively 1818–1904 and Harriett Elizabeth Shively 1822–1889.
+Margaret Ann marries Samuel Kneller who is a Farm Manager in 1850.
+By 1860 Samuel is a "farmer" with property worth 10,300.

 The First United States Census of 1790 shows 3,893,635 people as follows: